hiveot/hub.capnp/README.md

 ## Configuration

 All Hub services will run out of the box with their default configuration.
-Each service has an optional yaml based configuration file in the config folder.
+Service can use an optional yaml based configuration file found in the config folder.

 Before starting the hub, a CA certificate must be created.
 By default the hub uses a self-signed CA certificate.
 It is possible to use a CA certificate from a 3rd party source, but this isn't needed as the certificates are used for client authentication, not for domain verification.